Rewiring car speakers is something that we often want to reserve for a professional because we think it is too hard to do.

 Place the speakers in the door panels and assemble all back together.

 Pay attention to the color codes on the wires.
-The original speaker wires from the head unit harness have different colors and each pair goes to a different speaker, so do not mix them.
+The original speaker wires from the factory wiring harness have different colors and each pair goes to a different speaker, so do not mix them.
 Otherwise, you will lose the stereo effect when instead connecting the left and right speakers you will connect the left front and a right front.

 Also, one wire in each pair will have a colored strip, usually black or white.
 This strip tells you which wire is positive and which negative.
 Remember to connect the new aftermarket wires in the same way.
 Mixing positive with negative wires will reverse speakers polarity .